 4) Brooks Beast ’18

-There’s plenty of cushioning too packed within the stable midsole.
+There’s plenty of cushioning packed within the stable midsole.
 The foam isn’t overly soft so the sense of lateral bias isn’t very strong here.
 The upper is plush and fits slightly snug – though nowhere as tight as the older models.

 5) Brooks Addiction 13